 Quick and decisive hiring—filling roles with greater speed, more accuracy, and less effort—should be a non-negotiable standard to your hiring manager.

-Read on to explore the latest semiconductor news and technology trends in the first quarter of 2018.
+There’s a lot to glean from this quarter's industry news.
+Read on to explore the latest semiconductor news and technology trends in the second quarter of 2018.

 Engineers, developers, and designers must keep up with technology for the same reason any professional keeps up with technology—to stay relevant in the job market.
 But with the fast-paced world of advancements and competitive labor markets, it can certainly be a challenge to keep up.

 In this article, let's explore three simple ways for engineers to take advantage of growth opportunities and sharpen their skills in the world of work.